Image

 Unhyped Vaping Education Campaign

-Following a surge in youth vaping in 2019, the Tobacco Control Program launched a unique campaign to reach this audience and convey the serious risks of vaping.
+Following a surge in youth vaping in 2019, the Tobacco Control Program launched a unique campaign to reach the teen audience and convey the serious risks of vaping.

 The Problem:

-In 2019, youth vaping surged in the U.S. and in Vermont, with 26% of Vermonters aged 12-25 regularly vaping (up from 12% in 2017).
+In 2019, youth vaping surged in the U.S. and in Vermont.
 Concerned that this uptick signaled a new generation of nicotine addicted individuals, the Tobacco Control Program worked quickly to create a compelling new brand and campaign designed to convey the very real risks of vaping.

 The Plan: